shivajid/sglang-rtx-pro-6000/models/whisper-v3-large/benchmark_scripts/README.md

 # Whisper-large-v3 Benchmark

+**Note**.
+This ia an alternative benchmark tool, based on vLLM going against the sglang server.

 Throughput and latency benchmark for `openai/whisper-large-v3` running behind any OpenAI-compatible `/v1/audio/transcriptions` endpoint — vLLM, SGLang, TGI, or anything else that speaks the protocol.